Mongolian beef – in your Instant Pot … I’m gonna show you how it’s done.

 - 1/2 cup soy sauce

 - 1 cup chicken broth

 - 1 teaspoon fresh ginger, minced

 - 3 green onion, sliced into 1 inch pieces

 - red pepper flakes

 Season beef with salt and pepper.
 Put oil in the cooking pot and select browning.
 When oil begins to sizzle, brown meat in batches all the meat is browned.
-You may have to do this in batches, you don’t want to crowd your meat.
-Remove to a plate as they’re browned
+Remove to a plate as they're browned.

 Add soy sauce, garlic, 1 cup of broth, brown sugar, and ginger.
 Stir to combine.
 Add carrots, bell pepper, browned beef and all those good juices on the plate.